Skip to content

 strict

 If True, raise exceptions on non-loggable data.
-If False, warn on non-loggable data. if None, use the global default from rerun.strict_mode()
+If False, warn on non-loggable data.
+If None, use the global default from rerun.strict_mode()

 TYPE: bool | None DEFAULT: None